-What was the series about The Kids in Mrs. Coleman's Class?
+What was the series The Kids in Mrs. Coleman's Class about?

 The Kids in Ms. Coleman's Class was a younger series that was set in the second-grade classroom of Karen Brewer, who is the main character in the Little Sister series.
 Each story in the series was told from the point of view from a student in the class.